top of page

 Background Story of Our Buddhist Craft Initiative

-The statues we create are offered freely to the public, embodying our goal to spread the teachings of the Buddha and foster a sense of community.
 Through these workshops, we hope to build bridges, inspire curiosity, and invite others to explore the profound wisdom of Buddhism.

 Our Teacher Gen Namgyel-la